-There is so much to do and see in San Francisco from iconic sights like the Golden Gate Bridge and Alcatraz to cable cars, parks and gardens, museums, performing arts, major sports venues, parades, festivals, and even urban hiking trails.
-While these are always great things to see and do, getting to them can be a hassle because traffic can be hectic and parking is scarce and expensive.
-The city’s transit system, SF Muni, makes San Francisco excursions easier and less expensive.
+There is so much to do and see in San Francisco from iconic sights like the Golden Gate Bridge and Alcatraz to cable cars, the Wharf, parks and gardens, museums, performing arts, major sports venues, parades, festivals, and even urban hiking trails.
+While these are fun and interesting things to do, getting to them can be a hassle with heavy traffic and scarce and expensive parking.
+Fortunately, the city’s transit system makes San Francisco excursions easier and less expensive.

 San Francisco is a compact and densely populated city, so it is well covered with public transit.
 In addition to the popular cable cars and historic streetcars, there are 6 Muni Metro (light rail) lines and more than 60 bus routes.
 San Francisco’s public transit solves the twin problems of driving and parking in a very busy city.

-I love the walk-on-walk-off freedom of public transit and the ability to mix walking and riding.
+Of course, taxis and ride share services are always an option, but I prefer public transit.
+It’s better for the planet, and I love both the walk-on-walk-off freedom and the ability to mix walking and riding.
 I see more, experience more, move about more freely, and get more exercise.

 Disclaimer: Some of our articles may contain affiliate links; when you click on these links you’ll have the option to purchase or register for a service at no extra cost to you, but doing so helps us run this blog.
 That’s awesome!